Claim Compensation for An Arm Injury with Our Specialist Solicitors

 Arm injuries can be caused by a slip, trip or fall.
 In some cases, a slip, trip can fall can contribute to a larger accident, such as a fall from a height.
 Slips, trips and falls are among the most common types of accidents in the UK, as outlined by the Health and Safety Executive (HSE).
 Each year, they take many forms, such as:

-- Slips – on floors that are wet or dirty and have not been marked as a hazard.
+- Slips – on wet floors that have not been marked as a hazard.

 - Trips – on damaged flooring such as crack paving slabs or curbstones, frayed carpets or warped wood flooring.